Rider Waite Vs. Robin Wood | Best Review

 • It provides all the upright and reversed meanings and three basic card layouts.

-• This card is easy to use and easy to interpret for beginners and non-beginners.
+• This card is easy to use and interpret for beginners and non-beginners.

 • Its card stock is thin, so it can bend up when shuffled.